abinit/abinit/doc/developers/new_testsuite.md

     tol_rel: 1.0e-8
 ```

+At this point we have to precise that there are implicit top-level settings that
+are applied on all quantities that are not subject to a more specific rule.
+For example in the above example ResultsGS is subject to the default absolute
+tolerance, whereas the default relative tolerance have been overridden.

 <!--
-For simplicity sake I will only write the `results_gs` part in next examples.
+For simplicity sake I will only write the `ResultGS` part in next examples.
 -->
 Unfortunately, such a strict value for `tol_rel` will become very problematic
 when we have to compare the residues stored in the `convergence` dictionary!